shawnmckinney/py-fortress/README-CLI.md

 # py-fortress Command Line Interpreter (CLI) README

- The Command Line Interpreter (CLI) drives the admin and review APIs, for ad-hoc RBAC setup and interrogation.
+This drives the admin and review APIs, for ad-hoc RBAC0 setup and interrogation.
 -------------------------------------------------------------------------------
 ## Table of Contents
  * SECTION 1.
 Introduction